OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 The generated IDL file should itself be compiled with the TAO IDL compiler to generate stubs and skeletons.
 These and the implementation file should be linked with your OpenDDS applications that use the Message type.
 The OpenDDS IDL compiler has a number of options that specialize the generated code.
-These options are described in :ref:`opendds_idl--opendds-idl`.
+These options are described in :ref:`opendds_idl`.

 Typically, you do not directly invoke the TAO or OpenDDS IDL compilers as above, but let your build system do it for you.
 Two different build systems are supported for projects that use OpenDDS: